In 2019, the team collaboration software market touched a new height with $9.5 billion globally.

 When it comes to notifications, both offer advanced notification systems that you can set up to your liking.

 However, Microsoft Teams comes up with the advanced formatting feature for the messages you send.
-This allows you to change the color of your font, add bullet points, and make the words bold or italic, etc.
+This allows you to change the color of your font, add bullet points, make the words bold or italic, etc.

 (Formatting Options in Microsoft Teams)